08Aristodemus24/phil-jurisprudence-recsys/readme.md

 >>> temp.to_dict()
 {1: {1, 2}, 2: {9, 2}, 3: {50}, 5: {4}, 16: {9, 99, 4}, 20: {9}, 32: {100}, 56: {21}}
 ```
+**Problems:**
+1. A big problem is that upon using refactor_raw_ratings() to get only positive ratings and sample unwatched ratings, item_ids unsually doubles from 3706 items to now 6040 items.
+So why is that?

 **Questions:**